Plan Your Shanghai Trip

 10. Go up the Shanghai Tower

 While you’re there, go up the Shanghai Tower!
 Seriously, the view is insane.
 I know it’s touristy, but honestly, it’s worth every penny and should be on everyone’s Shanghai tour bucket list.
-This is the tallest building in China, offering incredible panoramic views and is truly a building in the world that stands out.
+This is the tallest building in China, offering incredible panoramic views, and it is truly a building in the world that stands out.

 Aerial view of a large city with a wide river running through it, surrounded by numerous skyscrapers and dense urban buildings under a partly cloudy sky. -copyright-moving-jack.
 Com